quantopian/PenguinDome/README.md

 in the top-level `users` section) or for a specific endpoint.
 Run it with `--help` for more information.

+### Client parameters

+The `bin/client_parameters` utility allows you to list, set, and unset client-specific parameters.
+Right now the only parameter that is supported is `user_clients`, which is described below (see "Special audit handling for users with multiple computers").

 ### Issues audit

 The issues audit that is run out of cron on the server basically just